-My parents have a good-sized garden in their backyard and they were wondering which companion herbs were best to grow with their vegetables, fruits, flowers, and other herbs.
-So, to help them out, I did some research.
+We have a good-sized garden in our backyard and we were wondering which herbs would most benefit other plants in our gardens.
+So, I did some research.
 Here’s what I found.

 The best companion herbs for gardens are rosemary, parsley, mint, basil, and thyme.
 These herbs have benefits such as attracting pollinators, repelling pests, and providing ground covers.
-For best results, interplant with vegetables, fruits, flowers, and other herbs.
-Provide full sun and rich, well-draining soil.
+Rosemary’s companion plants include lavender, thyme, and legumes.
+Basil’s include asparagus, nightshade, and rosemary.

 Rosemary is native to the Mediterranean, which makes it a great plant to use in drought-tolerant gardens.
 It grows best in well-draining soil and in full sun, but can still grow with some partial shade.